ddinu/observable/README.rst

         avg.subscribe([](auto val) { cout << val << endl; });
         eq_msg.subscribe([](auto const & msg) { cout << msg << endl; });

-        // "10" and "not equal" will be printed on stdout in an
+        // "10" and "not equal" will be printed to stdout in an
         // unspecified order.
         b = 15;